COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Because many landlords depend on the rent to pay their expenses the same way their tenants may live paycheck to paycheck, we need to be smart during these challenging times.
 For now, MassLandlords offers the following suggestions for how to adjust your rent collection procedures over the coming months:

-1. Carefully consider whether to have a conversation with your tenant about April rent and beyond
+1. Carefully consider whether to have a conversation with your tenant about rent

 While pushing tenants to pay the entire rent may backfire in some cases, not talking to tenants about paying the rent at all may backfire as well.
 Putting off a conversation with your tenants about not being able to pay the rent (in whole or in part) will help for those tenants who are finding the means to pay you—but you should be ready at any moment to have the conversation.
 Consider the following scenarios: